ceph/run-chef-on-sepia/README.rst

  Run Chef on Sepia
 ===================

-Here are quick & ugly scripts to run Chef on Sepia Vercoi.
+Here are quick & ugly scripts to run Chef on Sepia Vercoi/Senta.

 Installation